 Through our trail-development team, we work with nonprofits, trail groups and state and local public agencies to provide assistance, expertise and technical support that ensure trail projects of all shapes and sizes are successfully supported and completed.

 By working with local partners, such as YMCAs, youth advocacy organizations, and biking and walking groups in underserved communities across the country—demonstrated by our recent work in Camden, N.J.—we help inspire new generations of trail stewards and trail users.

 Through state partnerships we provide trail enhancement grants that help communities leverage local funds and make needed improvements to their trail systems.

-Through major initiatives, such as our annual Opening Day for Trails and Rail-Trail Sojourn, we partner with local trail groups and local communities to celebrate trail use and demonstrate the impact of trails, economically, socially, and with regard to our health and well being.
+Through major initiatives such as our annual Opening Day for Trails and our annual Sojourns, we partner with local trail groups and local communities to celebrate trail use and demonstrate their impact of trails on our economies, our health and well being, and our society.